PaulFrankling/proper_clobber/TESTING.md

     * *I want customers to be able to select and purchase products comfortably.*
     * *I want customers to enjoy reading the blogs and insights the website has to offer.*
-    * *I want to the user to be able to contact us with any queries or problems.*
+    * *I want the user to be able to contact us with any queries or problems.*
     * *I want to be able to add/edit/update products.*
     * *I want to be able to delete products.*
     * *I want to be able to add/edit/update blog posts.*